patrickbelanger/groq-client/.github/PULL_REQUEST_TEMPLATE.md

 # Checklist:

-- [ ] Code follows the style guidelines of this project
+- [ ] My changes are in line with the project's contribution guidelines.
-- [ ] I have performed a self-review of my code
+- [ ] I have added tests that prove my fix is effective or my feature works.
-- [ ] I have made corresponding changes to the documentation
+- [ ] I have run the tests locally, and all tests pass.
-- [ ] My changes generate no new warnings
-- [ ] I have added tests
+- [ ] I have updated documentation as needed.

-- [ ] it tests pass locally with my changes
+Once this PR is approved, **please use the Squash & Merge option** to ensure a clean commit history.